-Students wishing to file a complaint related to the accreditation standards and procedures should make these complaints in writing to the Dean of LMU-DCOM.
-Forms are available on the LMU-DCOM website.
+Students wishing to file a complaint related to the accreditation standards and procedures have two options:

-The contact information for COCA in the AOA Office of Predoctoral Education is as follows: Secretary, Commission on Osteopathic College Accreditation Division of Predoctoral Education 142 East Ontario Street Chicago, Illinois 60611-2864 1-800-621- 1773 predoc@osteopathic.org
+- 1. The student may file a complaint in writing to the Dean of LMU-DCOM.
+Forms are available on the LMU-DCOM website. - The student may file a complaint directly to the Commission on Osteopathic College Accreditation (COCA) in the AOA Office of Predoctoral Education.
+The complaint should be made in writing and sent to the following address: Secretary, Commission on Osteopathic College Accreditation Division of Predoctoral Education 142 East Ontario Street Chicago, Illinois 60611-2864

+1-800-621-1773 predoc@osteopathic.org

+Students may file a complaint or grievance without fear of retaliation.
+Retaliation (in any form) towards students filing complaints or grievances is strictly prohibited.